Mid levelproduct

 Q1

-Walk me through how you would structure a product requirements document (PRD) for a new feature.
-What sections would you include, and how would you prioritize competing requirements from engineering and design?
+Walk me through how you would structure a PRD (Product Requirements Document) for a new feature.
+What sections would you include, and how would you prioritize requirements for a product with limited engineering resources?

 Q2